 Casey Vu is an amazing supporter, volunteer, former client, and friend of Catholic Charities of Oregon, and we are honored to share his story.
 Thank you, Casey.

-Casey Vu was born in Vietnam where he met his wife Mary Vu, who is Chinese Cambodian.
-While they did not speak each other’s language, they fell in love and decided to get married.
-Casey was 18 at the time and had just finished high school.
-Vietnam had fallen, and Casey and Mary decided now was the time to leave.
+Casey Vu was born in Vietnam in the late 1950s.
+At age 18, having just finished high school, Casey met Mary.
+While they did not speak each other’s language, they fell in love and were married.
+Vietnam had just fallen, and Casey and Mary knew it was time to leave.

-During their first attempt to flee, Casey was caught and jailed for 18 months.
-Mary’s family was able to bail him out and so they made their second attempt to leave.
-Fortunately, Mary spoke Cambodian, Thai, and five different dialects of Chinese; this came in very handy during their journey.
-It was too dangerous for them to travel by sea, so they went through Cambodia on foot and managed to get to the Thai border.
-There, they began the process of filing for refugee status in the United States with the support of The Red Cross.
+During their first attempt to flee, Casey was caught and jailed for eighteen months.
+Mary’s family was able to bail him out and they made their second attempt to leave.
+Fortunately, Mary spoke Cambodian, Thai, and five different dialects of Chinese; this came in handy during their long journey.
+Too dangerous to travel by sea, they went through Cambodia on foot and managed to reach the Thai border.
+There, they began the process of filing for refugee status in the United States with support from The Red Cross.

 [During the resettlement process, refugees are often placed in areas where they already have family or personal connections.
 Statistically and ideally, their transition will be more successful with familial support.]
 With an uncle already living in the area, Casey and his family were set to settle in Portland, Oregon.
-Catholic Charities of Oregon managed to lend them $3,700 to purchase plane tickets, and so, their journey continued.
+With a $3,700 loan from Catholic Charities of Oregon were able to purchase plane tickets; their journey continued.

 Casey, Mary, and their six-month-old daughter, Jenny, landed in Portland on Thanksgiving Day, 1981.
 “We had nothing”, said Casey, “…we had three bananas and three jackets.
 That’s what I remember.”
 When they arrived at the airport, Catholic Charities was there to support Casey and his family through the resettlement process.
 “Catholic Charities gave me a chance here.”

-Casey had this cool image of America that he built from watching American movies; he was filled with hope. “…[then] I got here, and money doesn’t grow on trees you know?
+Casey had an idyllic image of America which he crafted from watching American movies; he was filled with hope. “…[then] I got here, and money doesn’t grow on trees you know?
 Things were tough.”
-With next to nothing, Casey knew he needed to start working immediately.
-At the time, he didn’t speak any English and finding an employer that would give him a chance was easier said than done.
+With next to nothing, Casey needed to start working immediately.
+At the time, he didn’t speak any English and finding an employer who would give him a chance was easier said than done.
 At one point, he spent three hours attempting to fill out a one-page job application.
-Finally, he was told to go home, and that they would give him a call; they never did.
+Eventually, he was told to go home, and that they would give him a call; they never did.

 Casey and Mary Vu at St. Therese Parish, 2019.

-A few months later, Casey secured a job at Red Lion as a dishwasher as well as a job as a janitor at a local high school.
-Together, the hourly wages of both jobs were still not enough to support his family.
-At this time, Mary went to work as a seamstress for a company that made golf bags.
-With no one at home to watch their daughter, they had to pay $5 a day for a babysitter.
+A few months later, Casey secured a job at Red Lion as a dishwasher as well as a janitorial position at a local high school.
+Combined, the hourly wages of both jobs were not enough to support his family.
+Mary started work as a seamstress for a company that made golf bags.
+With no one at home to watch their daughter, they were stuck paying $5 a day for a babysitter.

 Casey fueled his dream with curiosity, dedication, and hard work.
 He began reading everything he could find on investing.
 “I tried to learn from books and different things on Warren Buffet and how he invested when he was [only] 11 years old.
 I became fascinated with numbers and worked really hard…by the time I was 50, I successfully fulfilled my dream.”